Skip to main content Skip to secondary navigation

 Clinicians at CAPS can help you get connected with some of the many excellent therapists and psychiatrists who provide mental health care in the community surrounding Stanford.
 CAPS has a Referral Coordination Specialist who can provide personalized support for understanding your benefits and finding resources for mental health.
 Call us to request a Referral Coordination consult.

-Poppy/Illuminating Decorative Accent Line (CAPS)
+2023-24 Neighborhood Decorative Accent Line

-• Who is licensed to provide therapy?
+• Who is licensed to provide mental health services?

 • It is important to choose a provider who is licensed to provide therapy or medication.
 Licensed providers agree to abide by a professional code of ethics, are overseen by a practice board, and must meet specific levels of education and testing to maintain their licenses.